A QUICKSTART GUIDE TO YOUR HOME SCHOOL

 Book fairs, used booksellers, homeschool conferences, and homeschool support groups (or park day groups) are great places to find curriculum or sponsored classes.

 Family, friends, and neighbors may have resources to contribute to your child's learning.

 Start with the basics and build.

-Certain subjects are called "Core" subjects -- they are the building blocks of our learning.
+Core subjects are the building blocks of our learning.
 Math.
 Science.
 Language Arts (including reading, writing, grammar, spelling, vocabulary.)
 Social Studies and History.

 If a child is having difficulty reading, consider whether she needs extra help with phonics... or a pair of glasses.
 If your child is beyond grade level in math, take a cue from video games and advance to the next level!

 Homeschooling means your child can learn at his or her own level and pace.

 A study area may be a dedicated space in the den or living room, at the kitchen table or the backyard.

 Consider white boards and colored markers.
 Montessori teaching aids and hands-on project material to stimulate learning.
 Easy-to-reach supplies for little ones.
 A backyard garden or obstacle course.
 Colorful wall maps and posters.
 A basket full of books in a comfy reading area.

 Remember to include such things as graphing calculators and grid paper for algebra, an affordable microscope or online science lab, music and art supplies, and foreign language books or apps.